RedHatInsights/frontend-components/packages/docs/pages/ui-onboarding/index.md

 If you decide you want to have your application visible to other people (outside of your machine), you will have to deploy your application.

-The deployment process for the applications on the Cloud Services Platform uses Akamai NetStorage (production) or Fakamai (pre-production) to store and serve files that are used to render the pages.
+The deployment process for the applications on the Cloud Services Platform uses Akamai NetStorage (production and pre-production) to store and serve files that are used to render the pages.

 To push files to each of the environments, we use Travis CI to build the code and then deploy the compiled/minified files to a build repo on the Red Hat Insights GitHub org.